stvn1/MERNchatAppSubmit/README.md

 Repo Created to work on a chat application using the MERN stack and socket io

+Switch to submit branch to get the final version

 Things i didn't get to fix.
 -Updating the state in dashboard
 -fix the chat app rooms and some sockets